Met Office warns of untimely rains in future

 -

-Met Office warns of untimely rains in futureJanuary 14, 2017Print : Islamabad
+Met Office warns of untimely rains in futureJanuary 14, 2017Print : National

 “The future projections indicate that there will be no significant change in rainfall amount due to climate change but its temporal and spatial distribution will be highly influenced due to climate change.
 It means that untimely rains may threaten the crop production in future increasing losses at maturity stage,” a PMD official told ‘The News’ referring to a recent research.